-Nelson Tasman is known for its mild climate and epic scenery.
-It also contains long winding rivers.
-Combine the two, and it's the perfect fishing spot.
+Nelson Tasman is known for its mild climate, epic scenery, and its long winding rivers.
+Combine the three, and you have the perfect fishing spot.

-The town of Murchison is another popular location as an unusually large number of great trout rivers and valleys meet here inspiring anglers to return again and again.
+The town of Murchison, referred to as the ‘four rivers plain’, is another popular location offering world-class fly fishing.
+An unusually large number of great trout rivers and valleys meet here inspiring anglers to return again and again.
 From here it's only a short drive west to the old mining town of Reefton, another epicentre of trout rivers.
-There is a lot to love when it comes to fly fishing in Nelson Tasman - beginners and experts will enjoy.

 Contact one of the guides near Nelson and they will help you experience the very best of fly fishing in the area.
 Scroll beneath the map to discover the activities and tours on offer.